unicode-org/message-format-wg/spec/formatting.md

   ```

 - **Data Model errors** occur when a message is invalid due to
-  violating one of the following semantic requirements on its structure:
+  violating one of the semantic requirements on its structure:

   - **Variant Key Mismatch errors** occur when the number of keys on a Variant
     does not equal the number of Selectors.